EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This document describes a method for protecting EST payloads over CoAP or HTTP with OSCORE {{RFC8613}}.
 OSCORE specifies an extension to CoAP which protects the application layer message and can be applied independently of how CoAP messages are transported.
 OSCORE can also be applied to CoAP-mappable HTTP which enables end-to-end security for mixed CoAP and HTTP transfer of application layer data.
 Hence EST payloads can be protected end-to-end independent of underlying transport and through proxies translating between between CoAP and HTTP.

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, such as 6TiSCH {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
-Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the implementation footprint.
+Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the code footprint.

 In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
 For this purpose we assume the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 Other methods for key establishment are described in {{alternative-auth}}.